 The NEBOSH International General Certificate (IG) is assessed with 1 written exam for IG1 and a practical risk assessment for IG2.
-You must successfully pass all three units within 5 years to achieve the full qualification.
+You must successfully pass both units within 5 years to achieve the full qualification.

 To get a successful pass mark for each of the units, you have to demonstrate an understanding of the key concepts and their practical application by producing comprehensive, relevant answers.

 If you have received a fail in one of your NEBOSH International General Certificate units, also known as a referral, you can either: